nirajktr/GtechDistanceMathY1/README.md

 - `MATH1554`: Contains all assignments related to Linear Algebra.
 - `MATH2551`: Contains all assignments related to Multivariable Calculus.

-Each directory is further divided into subdirectories for each assignment.
-For example:

 ## How to Navigate

 1. **MATH1554 (Linear Algebra)**: